coastalscoop/PiLivox/README.md

 and then add the following line to the end of the file:

 ```
-@reboot /home/livox/LivoxScheduledSample.sh -t 60
+@reboot /home/livox/LivoxScheduledSample -t 60 >> /home/livox/log.txt 2>&1
 ```

 in this case, the parameter '-t 60' refers to a 60 second scan, and you can change that to suit your needs.
-A list of parameters that you can tweak or change is in the Livox SDK documentation on Github.
+A list of parameters that you can tweak or change is in the Livox SDK documentation on Github. '/home/livox/log.txt 2>&1' creates a log file that you can check for debugging purposes if the script does not appear to run.

 ## Important note